-This article describes how a customer can first time log in to the SD-WAN Orchestrator for On-premises.
+This article describes how a customer can first time log in to the Citrix SD-WAN Orchestrator for Onpremises.

-Following are the prerequisites that you need to have before login to the SD-WAN Orchestrator for On-premises:
+Following are the prerequisites that you need to have before login to the Citrix SD-WAN Orchestrator for On-premises:

-- You must have a Citrix Cloud Account.
-For more information, see Customer accesses SD-WAN Orchestrator. - To use SD-WAN Orchestrator for On-premises, you must have an account in the Citrix SD-WAN Orchestrator service.
+• You must have a Citrix Cloud Account.
+For more information, see Customer accesses SD-WAN Orchestrator.

+- To use Citrix SD-WAN Orchestrator for On-premises, you must have an account in the Citrix SD-WAN Orchestrator service.
 For more information, see Onboarding Citrix SD-WAN Orchestrator service. - Create an administrator with custom privileges. - Create a client from the API Access page to get the customer ID, ID, and Secret detail.
-These details are needed during the on-premises Orchestrator log on.
+These details are needed during the Citrix SD-WAN Orchestrator for On-premises log in